A Tribute to Our Quiet Heroes

 Quiet Heroes is a special annual luncheon CURE Childhood Cancer hosts to honor mothers of children with cancer.
-Our Quiet Heroes have literally put their lives on hold while they fight cancer alongside their child.
+Our Quiet Heroes have literally put their lives on hold while they fight cancer alongside their children.
 It takes a remarkable woman to walk that path with grace and dignity.
 They are mothers.
 They are daughters.
 They are sisters and friends.
-They are your neighbors and coworkers, and we invite you to help us celebrate them on March 25.
+They are your neighbors and coworkers, and we invite you to help us celebrate them.

-Quiet Heroes is a special place of rest like no other – and not just for the moms of children with cancer.
-This luncheon is the perfect time to share a relaxing and inspirational afternoon with your friends as we honor these overburdened moms.
+Quiet Heroes is a special place like no other – and not just for the moms of children with cancer.
+This luncheon is the perfect time to share a relaxing and inspirational afternoon with your friends as we honor these moms.

 The History of Quiet Heroes